Print

 The date of writing is unknown.
 It is probably before the fall of Jerusalem in 70 AD, which is predicted in chapter 24.
 Some scholars have claimed that a manuscript in Magdalene College, Oxford, P64, containing fragments of Matthew’s gospel (ch 26) have been dated by analysing the handwriting to the middle of the first century.

-There is great ongoing debate over the relationship between the three synoptic gospels, particularly over which was written first.
+There is great ongoing debate over the relationship between the three synoptic gospels, particularly over which of Matthew, Mark or Luke was written first.
 Modern scholarship normally supports Mark as the earliest gospel, but the witness from the early church is that Matthew was the first gospel to be written.

 The place of writing is also unknown.
 A suggestion would be a place where Judaism and early Christianity existed together, and were in close contact, perhaps either in northern Palestine or Antioch in Syria.